7RU7H/Archive/Cloud/Cloud-Computing-Defined.md

 	Internet
 	Consumption Based
 	Multi Location - Different customers
-Private Cloud - On premises infrastucture to host capacity
+Private Cloud - On premises infrastructure to host capacity
 	Capital Expenditure - Assets with lifespan that is for upfront Block-Level Storage for persistent Data
 Hybrid Cloud